nayan-tech/nayan-blog/source/_posts/How-to-setup-jenkins-CI-CD-pipeline-with-apache-tomcat.md

 1. Read here to know more about [Android Testing Strategy](http://blog.nayan.co/Android/Android-Testing-Strategy/)

 2. Here is an great article to [setup dynamic feature delivery for android application](http://blog.nayan.co/Android/Dynamic-feature-deployment-in-android/)

-p.s.
-Nayan is a platform that offers high precision services for traffic monitoring and road safety.
-Check out our [website](https://nayan.co)